maryam0007/First-capstone/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-- ** A home page with diiferent sections including speakers section **
+- ** A home page with different sections including main program and speakers section **
 - ** An about page with the about data **
 - ** A file containing linters **